bcgov/action-deployer-openshift/README.md

 # Example, Matrix / Multiple Templates

 Deploy multiple templates in parallel.
-This time penetration tests are enabled.
+This time penetration tests are enabled and issues created.
 Runs on pull requests (PRs).

 ```yaml
 deploys: